DragonflyStats/ArchivedRepositories/ComplexityIndices/00-Master.md

 * C2: CI - for tibia (left)  - no significant difference
 * C3: CI - for pelvis  -  ***significant difference****
 * C4: CI - for thorax  - no significant difference

+The assumption of normality for the Casewise Differences is tested with the Shapiro Wilk Test.
+In the cases where validity of the nornality assumption is not valid, the paired t-test procedure is superseded by it's non parametric counterpart, the Wilcoxon Sign Test.

 #### C1 Test for all 9 Variables (Significant Difference)